ldthomas/apg-js2-examples/README.md

 - `ast-*`: examples of generating and using the AST
 - `er-*`: examples of using the `executeRule()` and `executeUdt()` callback functions.
 - `ini-file-*`: an example of a realistic parser of the <a href="https://en.wikipedia.org/wiki/INI_file">INI file format</a>.
+There is also a version of this example that runs in a browser web page.
+See below(\*).
 - `simple-*`: just the basics.
 Refer back to this for the details of getting a new application parser up and running.
 - `sp-*`: examples with the syntactic-predicate operators `AND(&)` and `NOT(!)`
 - `trace-*`: tracing the parse tree is the primary debugging tool.
 But tracing can also generate a lot of output